Samsung ME18H704SFS Door Switch Replacement: Complete Repair Guide

 OEM Part Numbers for ME18H704SFS Door Switches

-For the ME18H704SFS, Samsung also offers a complete door switch assembly kit (part number DG94-01008A) that includes all three switches pre-assembled on a mounting bracket.
-This is often the most economical choice if you’re uncertain which individual switch has failed.
+Samsung also offers a complete door switch assembly kit (part number DG94-01008A) that comes with all three switches pre-assembled on a mounting bracket.
+If you’re unsure which individual switch has failed, this kit can often be the most economical option.

 Understanding Switch Connector Types on the ME18H704SFS

-• Push-on connectors (0.250-inch terminals): Used on most switches.
-These have a simple push-fit design that slides onto spade terminals.
+- Push-on connectors (0.250-inch terminals): Commonly used on most switches, these slide onto spade terminals.

-• Molex connectors: Some versions of the ME18H704SFS use Molex-style connectors with a locking tab.
-These require you to press the tab to release.
+- Molex connectors: Some versions use Molex-style connectors with a locking tab that needs to be pressed to release.

-• Direct solder connections: Older production batches may have switches soldered directly to the control board.
-These require desoldering.
+- Direct solder connections: Older models may have switches soldered directly to the control board, requiring desoldering.

-Your ME18H704SFS most likely has push-on connectors if manufactured after 2015.
-Verify this before ordering replacement switches.
+Most likely, your ME18H704SFS will have push-on connectors if manufactured after 2015, so verify this before ordering any replacement switches.

 ⚠️ HIGH VOLTAGE SAFETY WARNING